brettchalupa/brettchalupa.github.io/_short_stories/latency.md

 “Who the fuck is this, calling me at 10 o’clock at night?” asked the man who picked up the phone.

 “Hi, my name is Martin.
-Last night I witnessed a young girl, with the username Bunny69, get kidnapped during her stream on your site.”
+Last night I witnessed a young girl, with the username Bunny, get kidnapped during her stream on your site.”

 “Another call about this fucking Bunny?
 Jesus Christ!
 Enough about it already.
 You’re the tenth person today.
 I’ve got nothing to say about what happened other than the police are handling it.”